julianchurchill/text-adventure/README.md

 - Read the map from a text file for easy configurability.
 - Read object data from a text file for easy configurability.
 - Read npc/monster data from a text file for easy configurability.

+Done
+====

+- [FEATURE] Add ability to examine items in the inventory
+- [FEATURE] Add ability to show inventory
+- [FEATURE] Add ability navigate between locations using the four edges of the screen